New results for the random nearest neighbor tree

 \section{Introduction}

-The $k$-nearest neighbors algorithm, invented by Fix and Hodges~\cite{FH}, has by now become a standard tool for non-parametric classification and regression in statistics.
-Its idea roughly consists in embedding the data points into some predetermined metric space and classifying new arrivals according to the properties of the closest $k$ data points already processed.
-Despite the vast amount of literature in machine learning and statistics on the $k$-nearest neighbor algorithm (see e.g.\ \cite{Alt,BJ,BC,CH,Dud} among others), little seems to be known about the structure of a typical digraph originating from it by orienting edges from newly arrived data points to their $k$ nearest predecessors.
-Except from mathematics and machine learning, inferring the structure of a randomly grown network is of interest in several other fields: one wants to know how a virus spreads, how a biological network evolves, how rumors spread in a social network, or how information spreads in a telecommunication network.
+Inferring the structure of growing random (spatial) networks is a major mathematical challenge with numerous important applications: one wants to know how a virus spreads, how a biological network evolves, how rumors spread in a social network, or how information spreads in a telecommunication network.
+One way to algorithmically capture the closeness between vertices in such (and other) networks is the famous $k$-nearest neighbors algorithm, invented by Fix and Hodges~\cite{FH}, which has by now become a standard tool for non-parametric classification and regression in statistics: its idea roughly consists in embedding the data points into some predetermined metric space and classifying new arrivals according to the properties of the closest $k$ data points already processed.
+Compared to the vast amount of literature in machine learning and statistics on the $k$-nearest neighbor algorithm (see e.g.\ \cite{Alt,BJ,BC,CH,Dud} among others), less is known about the structure of a typical digraph originating from it by orienting edges from newly arrived data points to their $k$ nearest predecessors (see Section~\ref{relwork} for a detailed account on related results).